-Under normal conditions the heat pump will provide heat for the space heating distribution system at its design temperature (typically 35°C for under-floor and 45-50°C for radiators).
+Under normal conditions the heat pump will provide heat for the space heating distribution system at its design temperature (typically 35°C for underfloor and 45-50°C for radiators).

 When the DHW time clock calls for production of DHW, the three-port valve diverts the flow from the heating distribution circuit into the indirect coil.
-The temperature of the water from the heat pump is raised to approximately 65°C. The lights to the right of the controllers indicates when DHW production is operational.
+The temperature of the water from the heat pump is raised to approximately 50°C. The light to the right of the controllers indicates when DHW production is operational.

-When the DHW production time period ends, the three port valve switches back to the under-floor distribution and the temperature drops back to its space heating design temperature.
+When the DHW production time period ends, the three port valve switches back to the underfloor distribution and the temperature drops back to its space heating design temperature.
 The heat pump then reverts to space heating mode or switches off if no zones are calling for heat.
 The heat pump will not re-enter into DHW mode until 2 hours has passed.
 Please contact Kensa if this time period needs to be adjusted.

-The maximum DHW temperature that the heat pump can achieve will be approximately 65°C. In summer, it could be higher, due to the warmer ground conditions.
-If 65°C is required to be guaranteed all year round, it is recommended that an immersion heater is linked to a second channel on the DHW time clock and this is programmed to operate for a period immediately following the DHW production.
+The maximum DHW temperature that the heat pump can achieve will be approximately 50-55°C. In summer, it could be higher, due to the warmer ground conditions.
+If 65°C is required all year round, it is recommended that an immersion heater is linked to a second channel on the DHW timeclock and this is programmed to operate for a period immediately following the DHW production.
 This means that the majority of the heating load for the DHW is produced at a lower cost using the heat pump, as opposed to using only the direct immersion heater.